 12.6.
 On the inside of the heart are chambers (hollow spaces) filled with blood.
 When the heart contracts, the squeezing propels the blood forward.
 There are four chambers altogether, two for each circuit.
 The ones on the right pump the blood to the lungs, the ones on the left to the body.
 Each side has a smaller receiving chamber on top and an ejection chamber on the bottom of the heart.
 What are they called respectively?

 12.7.
-When the heart contracts, the body needs to make sure the blood gets pumped forward and doesn’t get pushed backwards.
-One set of valves guard between the receiving and ejecting chambers.
+When the heart contracts, the body needs to make sure the blood gets pumped forward and doesn’t get pushed backwards; valves make sure of that.
+One set of them guard between the receiving and ejecting chambers.
 They are constructed quite exquisitely.
 Flaps cover the opening between the chambers when the heart contracts.
 What are those set of valves called?

 12.8.
 Another set of valves cover the exit of the ejection chamber.
 When the blood gets pumped out of the heart into the ’great vessels’, they prevent the blood from falling back into the heart.
 What are those valves called?

 12.9.
 Understanding the pathway through the heart is important.
 Blood enters on both sides (right and left) into receiving chambers on top.
-From there it passes by valves (that are open at this point) into the ejection chambers on the bottom of the heart.
-When it contracts, the first set of valves close to prevent backflow and the second set gets pushed open and the blood forcefully rushes into the pipes leading away from the heart.
+From there it passes by one set of valves (that are open at this point) into the ejection chambers on the bottom of the heart.
+When the heart contracts, the first set of valves close to prevent backflow and the second set gets pushed open as the blood forcefully rushes into the pipes leading away from the heart.
 Can you list the parts of the pulmonary and systemic circuit?

 12.10.
 The heart cannot use the blood it pumps to feed its own muscle.
 It needs to divert oxygenated blood from the bottom of the aorta.
 What are the two main ‘coronary’ arteries called?